American Kickboxer: Plot

 At the fight, Denard's dirty tactics take their toll on Quinn.
 When Quinn goes down during one of the later rounds, he gets up at a nine-count.
 He surprises Denard with a flurry of kicks and ends it with a tornado kick, sending Denard to the ground for the ten-count.
 Chad, Howard, Carol, and others gather to congratulate Quinn.
+Meanwhile, Willard gets one last jab at Denard before Denard's trainer knocks him out cold in the ring.